Decomposition matrices and blocks for the symplectic blob algebra over the complex field: Review of construction of cell modules

-Remark: The argument $b$ used for the cell module with no propagating lines indicates that this module depends on a parameter $b$.
-This is essentially the same as $\kappa_{LR}$ (see \S\ref{ss:para}). \ignore{{ \footnote{Either delete or promote (doesn't belong here): \\ ...and is related to the size of the quotient of the two boundary Temperley-Lieb algebra taken to get a finite dimensional quotient. } }}
+Remark: The argument $b$ used for the cell module with no propagating lines indicates that the structure of this module depends on a parameter $b$.
+This is essentially the same as $\kappa_{LR}$ (see \S\ref{ss:para}).